Wigner rotation: Finding the Thomas rotation

-Finding a formal solution in terms of velocity parameters u and v involves first formally multiplying B(v)B(u), formally inverting, then reading off β_{w} form the result, formally building B(−w) from the result, and, finally, formally multiplying B(−w)B(v)B(u).
+Finding a formal solution in terms of velocity parameters u and v involves first formally multiplying B(v)B(u), formally inverting, then reading off β_{w} from the result, formally building B(−w) from the result, and, finally, formally multiplying B(−w)B(v)B(u).
 It should be clear that this is a daunting task, and it is difficult to interpret/identify the result as a rotation, though it is clear a priori that it is.
 It is these difficulties that the Goldstein quote at the top refers to.
 The problem has been thoroughly studied under simplifying assumptions over the years.